Semantic Grounding of Digital Twin Metamodels Using RDF Graphs: Approach

-\item \textbf{Contextual Expansion:} Semantic context for each class $\textbf{c}$ is captured via \emph{N-hop} neighborhood expansion using a \emph{breadth first search (BFS)} style traversal, producing a localized subgraph for both the source metamodel and target ontology. \emph{Eq \ref{eq.3}} depicts how this context is computed:
+\item \textbf{Context Extraction:} Semantic context for each class $\textbf{c}$ is captured through \texttt{N-hop} neighborhood expansion using breadth first search (BFS) style traversal, producing a localized subgraph for both the source metamodel and target ontology.
+Eq \ref{eq.3} depicts how this context is computed: